Seirdy/seirdy.one/content/posts/website-best-practices.md

     I find <cite>Practical Typography</cite> quite useful for printed works, and incorporated a more moderate version of its advice on soft-hyphens into this page.
 With a few such exceptions, I generally find it to be poor advice for Web content.

+[^12]: Screen readers aren't alone here.
+Several programs strip inline formatting: certain feed readers, search result snippets, and textual browsers invoked with the `-dump` flag are some examples I use every day.

-[^12]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnera&shy;bilities.
+[^13]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnera&shy;bilities.
 In Firefox, navigate to `about:config` and toggle some flags under <code>javascript<wbr>.options</code>.

     <figure itemscope itemtype="https://schema.org/SoftwareSourceCode">
     <figcaption>